Shandong University: Qingdao Era (1909–36)

-Qingdao reverted from Japanese to Chinese control in 1922 and Qingdao University was founded as a new private university in August 1924; its first president was Gao Enhong, the governor of the Jiaozhou territory.
+Qingdao reverted from Japanese to Chinese control in 1922 and Qingdao University was founded as a new private university in August 1924; its first president was Gao Enhong, the governor of Qingdao (former Jiaozhou territory).
 The former German-Chinese university was not mentioned during the opening ceremony and it was decided not to hire foreign teachers for the time being.

 Qingdao University was housed in the former Bismarck barracks that had been constructed for the German troops in 1903, i.e., during the time when Qingdao was part of the German concession in Shandong.
 The curriculum of Qingdao University was mainly focused on engineering and business administration and a bachelor's degree was to be awarded after four years of study.
 Luo Ronghuan, later a marshal of the People's Liberation Army, was among Qingdao University's students.
 Qingdao University fell on hard times after the Zhili clique of warlords that had ruled Shandong since the takeover from the Japanese unexpectedly lost to its rival Fengtian clique in the Second Zhili–Fengtian War of 1924.
 Gao Enhong was forced to resign as president of the university and funding dried up.

 The Fengtian clique installed the warlord Zhang Zongchang as ruler of Shandong.
 Zhang, an illiterate former bandit who had built a reputation mainly for ruthlessness, brutality, and colorful antics, ordered the fusion of six schools into a provincial Shandong University (省立山东大学 (Shěnglì Shāndōng Dàxué)) in Jinan in 1926.